 Florida adds extra pressure on hardwood floors because of its environment.
 Some of the biggest threats to your home’s flooring are the high levels of humidity that cause swelling, cupping, or board movement.
 Sand and grit from beaches scratch the finish over time, and direct sunlight fades or yellows darker stains.
 Additionally, tropical storms and leaks can leave watermarks or buckling.

 Some simple protection tips include using floor mats at every entryway and cleaning with hardwood-safe products, not wet mops.
 Instead of waiting too long, it is advisable to recoat the floor before it completely loses its finish. often recommended.
-In the summertime, use dehumidifiers or keep AC running to stabilize moisture levels.
+In the summertime, use dehumidifiers or keep the AC running to stabilize moisture levels.

 Recoating vs. Refinishing: A Quick Comparison